squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 8.md

 1.4 Given a scenario, configure a subnet and use appropriate IP addressing schemes

+### Resources

+I suggest looking at https://subnetipv4.com/ and using these videos and examples to help you walk through how to solve and practice subnetting

 ### How to Create Subnets

 1. Determine the number of required network IPs